RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ### Configure SAML in Redis Cloud {#configure-idp}

+After you set up the SAML integration app and create a SAML user in your identity provider, you need to configure the Redis Cloud account with some identity provider metadata:

 1. Sign in to [Redis Cloud](https://app.redislabs.com/#/login) with the email address associated with the SAML user you set up with your identity provider.

 1. Select **Access Management** from the [admin console](https://app.redislabs.com) menu.